wenbang24/fyora/README.md

 2. Run `go mod tidy` to install dependencies
 3. Run `go build` to build the binary
 4. Run `go install` to install the binary to your $GOPATH/bin directory
-5. Make a `fyora.yaml` file in your home directory (or wherever you want) and add your links to it
-6. Run `fyora` to create the symlinks (in the same directory as `fyora.yaml`, this is being worked on)

 ## Where does the name come from?
 > "The Faerie Queen, Fyora, is the ruler of Faerieland.
 She is a kind faerie who basically tries to keep everything under control, not just in Faerieland."
 (Neopets Wiki)